-Canstar Blue’s 2019 air fresheners review has seen Orange Power, Glen 20, Clean Air, Woolworths Select, Dettol, Ambi Pur, Airwick, Glade and Coles compared on customer satisfaction.
+Canstar Blue’s 2020 air fresheners review has seen Purewick (ALDI), Orange Power, Glen 20, Coles, Dettol, Ambi Pur, Air Wick, Woolworths Select, Glade and Organic Choice compared on effectiveness, value for money, smell of product, packaging design, variety, ease of use and overall satisfaction.

 See our Ratings Methodology.

-To find out which brands are keeping Aussie noses happy, Canstar Blue has surveyed more than 1,400 adults and asked them to review the brand of air freshener they use.
+To find out which brands are keeping Aussie noses happy, Canstar Blue has surveyed nearly 1,500 adults and asked them to review the brand of air freshener they use.
 Their feedback is reflected by the star ratings you see above.
-Brands were rated on effectiveness, value for money, smell of product, and packaging.
-While nine brands achieved the minimum sample size to be included in our ratings, only one received five stars for overall customer satisfaction – Orange Power.
+Brands were compared on their effectiveness, value for money, smell, variety, packaging and ease of use.
+While 10 brands achieved the minimum survey sample size (30 responses) to be included in our ratings, only one received five stars for overall customer satisfaction – Purewick (ALDI)!

-Since discovering that orange oil from discarded peels could be used in cleaning products, Orange Power has continued to embrace its environmentally sustainable roots by producing a line of cleaning products designed to be free from harsh chemicals and palm oil derived ingredients.
+Since discovering that orange oil from discarded peels could be used in cleaning products, Orange Power has continued to embrace its environmentally sustainable roots by producing a line of cleaning products designed to be free from harsh chemicals and palm-oil derived ingredients.
 Available as a non-aerosol pump spray, Orange Power’s air fresheners are said to contain a blend of pure essential oils aimed to neutralise odours and leave a natural fragrance.
-The Australian-made and owned company has a short and sweet range of scents, including orange, lavender and lemon.
+The Australian-made and owned company has a short and sweet range of scents, including orange, lavender, lime and lemon.

 Glen 20 is one of Dettol’s several multipurpose cleaners, sitting alongside the Anti-Bacterial Surface Cleanser, Healthy Kitchen Trigger and Anti-Bacterial Surface Cleanser Wipes.
-Marketed as a spray for ‘germ-busting freshness’, the Dettol Glen 20 Disinfectant Spray is said to kill germs and deodorise both hard and soft surfaces.
+Marketed as a spray for ‘germ-busting freshness’, the Dettol Glen 20 Disinfectant Air Freshener Spray is said to kill germs and deodorise both hard and soft surfaces.
 It can also be used as an air freshener by spraying it into the centre of a room.
-Fragrance options include original, lavender, country scent, crisp linen, citrus breeze, summer garden and berry breeze.
-Standard sizes are 175g, 300g and 375g can.
+Fragrance options include original, lavender, country scent, crisp linen, citrus breeze, ‘summer garden’ and ‘berry breeze’.
+Standard sizes are 175g, 300g and 375g cans.

 Since launching more than 80 years ago, Dettol has become one of the most recognisable brands in the world of household cleaning, associated with ‘promoting good hygiene’.
 Its range of Glen 20 disinfectant air fresheners is said to kill 99.9% of germs and viruses on hard and soft surfaces by apparently targeting the source of mould allergens, and additionally controlling the growth of mould and mildew.
 While the product range is said to ‘eliminate odour causing bacteria’, each 300g can is supposedly designed to get to the source of the odour without using a heavy perfume to mask bad smells.

-It’s bad enough when rooms contain a bad smell, but it’s even worse when the odours hug onto fabrics and everything else inside.
+It’s bad enough when rooms contain a bad smell, but it’s even worse when the odours latch onto fabrics and everything else inside.
 If that’s the case for you, the Ambi Pur Air & Fabric Mist line is designed to be used on both fabrics as well as the space itself.
-This line of air fresheners come in 300ml spray cans and feature fragrance options such as bamboo, mandarin and orchid.
-It’s also stated to leave only a light scent and contain no aerosols.
-Otherwise, Ambi Pur offers the Ambi Pur Effects Aerosol Air Freshener Linen & Sky range in 275g bottles and Ambi Pur Plug In Air Fresheners.
+These air fresheners come in 275g spray cans and feature fragrance options such as bamboo, mandarin and orchid.
+They’re also stated to leave only a light scent and to contain no aerosols.
+Otherwise, Ambi Pur offers the Ambi Pur Effects Aerosol Air Freshener Linen & Sky range in 275g bottles and Ambi Pur plug-in air fresheners.

 Glade provides a variety of air fresheners in addition to freshener gels, refills and pouches to hang around the home.
 Each range features mostly the same fragrances, so you can pick and choose which type of air freshener you want and still enjoy the same scent.
 Glade also offers a number of automatic air fresheners with its range of Glade Sense & Spray Automatic Air Fresheners.
 There are a few options to choose from, with each spray unit and refill model matching based on the type of scent.
 Freshener gels are also available, such as the Glade Angel Whispers Solid Air Freshener Gel, along with individual pouches like the Glade Hang it Fresh Lavender.